 The Receive FIFO presents Full, Half-Full, and Empty FIFO status flags.
-These flags are provided synchronous to RXCLK to allow operation with a Moore-type external controlling state machine.
-When configured with the Receive FIFO enabled, RXCLK is an input.
-When the Receive FIFO is bypassed (FIFOBYP is LOW), RXCLK is an output operating at the received character rate.
+These flags are provided synchronous to RXCLK to allow operation with a Moore-type external controlling state

 Receive Input Register

 The input register is clocked by the rising edge of RXCLK.
 It samples numerous signals that control the reading of the Receive FIFO and operation of the Receive Control State Machine.